Andrew Hyra: 1990-1998: Billy Pilgrim

-After a few months living in Knoxville, Hyra and his sister was approached by singer/songwriter Kristian Bush on summer break from Emory University, and shortly afterwards began performing with them.
+After a few months living in Knoxville, Hyra and his sister were approached by singer/songwriter Kristian Bush on summer break from Emory University, and shortly afterwards began performing with them.
 Bush had made a few contacts to studio owners from his college band, which they would use to record their first albums.
 The Hyra's first album Big Back Porch Songs featured Bush on guitar, and Bush's Politics and Pocketchange album featured Annie's vocals.
 The Hyra's had booked a list of upcoming performances, but Annie would accept a job offer in Miami, Florida; Hyra requested Bush fill in, and he agreed.
 They moved to Atlanta, Georgia so Bush could attend college at Emory University.

 The two performed for about a year with songs they have written over time, and rented two days of studio time in Knoxville to record an album, produced by Danny Brown.
 They recorded and mixed fourteen songs, released as St. Christopher's Crossing.
 With the release they began playing hundreds of shows in college towns in Atlanta.
 They would later attract the interest of an indie label, Sister Ruby, so the two recorded another album for them.
 Hyra considered the difference in quality between the two albums to be "exponential", which he considered to be because of their increasing confidence.
 The album was titled Words Like Numbers, coined by Hyra; it's derived from a line from Dont Look Back, a documentary about Bob Dylan, where Dylan referred to himself as a "mathematical songwriter" who used "words like numbers."
 The album was a success, attracting the attention of Atlantic Records, who signed them onto their label the same night of release.
 Hyra described the attention and series of events as "a whirlwind" of events.
 With the new label they decided to switch the name of the band.
 Hyra drafted up a list of names and they agreed with the one at the top; Billy Pilgrim, named after the character from the science fiction novel Slaughterhouse-Five.